What happens after school?

 You will be treated like a regular employee whilst working on your apprenticeship, earning paid holidays and bonuses.
 You are entitled to at least 20 days holiday a year and may even be able to take more time off to further your study though this depends on your employer and the type of apprenticeship you have.

 Apprenticeships give you good career prospects in that they will be rewarding though demanding at times.
-Once you complete it, you will have a world options and may either continue working where you do currently or take up a new job elsewhere.
+Once you complete it, you will have the world at your feet and may either continue working where you do currently or take up a new job elsewhere.
 You will have gained valuable and practical experience during your time as an apprentice.

 Whichever you choose, make sure it’s right for you and that you go to as many open evenings as possible.
 As questions, find out more information and do a little bit of research.
 The world is your oyster!